open-minded13/2023_Pianease/README.md

-# Pianease — A Wireless and Interactive Product for Piano Learning | Automatic Gain Control, FFT, C/C++, Arduino, HTML, CSS, JavaScript
+# Pianease — A Wireless and Interactive Product for Piano Learning | FFT, C/C++, Arduino, HTML, CSS, JavaScript

 Pianease is a wireless and portable product that helps users learn piano through interactive LED indicators and front-end web pages.
 This README.md file provides an overview of the project and instructions for setting up the code.